aandergr/kspalculator/README.md

 (Output was shortened)

 Of the suggested designs, all are the best by some criteria.
-The first one, using Spark engine, is the one having the lowest total mass, but in this example we do not want to use it because we did not research "Propulsion Systems" yet.
+The first one, using Spark engine, is the one having the lowest total mass, but in this example we do not want to use it, for example  because we did not research "Propulsion Systems" yet.
 We choose the Terrier design as we think it serves best our needs.
 Note that the tool also suggests the Reliant because of lower technology requirements, as well as some other nice designs which we skipped in this document to save space.

 Now build the stage adding the 800 Unit Fuel Tank and the Terrier engine under your payload.
 Then add a stack decoupler (which weights 50 kg) as we're building the launcher stage.